 Asbestos is a collection of some natural silicate minerals which are composed of very thin crystal fibers.
 They were often used in construction workplaces for certain materials, as well as insulation in some people’s own homes.
 Inhalation of asbestos can leave those particles there forever, which can cause several cancers or diseases.
 Unfortunately, some of these cancers or diseases are terminal, such as mesothelioma.

-At Agruss Law Firm, LLC, we have helped thousands of clients to seek justice and compensation for personal injuries, and you won’t owe us a penny for our services unless we win your case.
+At Mike Agruss Law, we have helped thousands of clients to seek justice and compensation for personal injuries, and you won’t owe us a penny for our services unless we win your case.
 If you or a loved one has been hurt by asbestos due to negligence, contact our office today for a free consultation.

 Facts and Statistics About Asbestos